Secnidazole

-Secnidazole (trade names Flagentyl, Sindose, Secnil, Solosec) is a nitroimidazole anti-infective.
+Secnidazole (trade names Flagentyl, Sindose, Secnil, Solosec) is a nitroimidazole anti-infective used to treat bacterial vaginosis and trichomoniasis.
+It is taken orally.

+Structurally it actually methyl-metronidazole.
 Effectiveness in the treatment of dientamoebiasis has been reported.
 It has also been tested against Atopobium vaginae.

-In the United States, secnidazole is FDA approved for the treatment of bacterial vaginosis and trichomoniasis in adult women.
+In the United States, secnidazole is FDA-approved for the treatment of bacterial vaginosis and trichomoniasis in adult women.
+It was approved in the United States in 2017.